Skip to main content

 Below California State Route 41 can be seen crossing the 1910 Estrella River Bridge on the 1943 United States Geological Survey map of Paso Robles.

-The May/June 1957 California Highways & Public Works announced a new expressway grade for California State Route 41 east of Paso Robles to the Estrella Riverwas was in the process of being constructed.
+The May/June 1957 California Highways & Public Works announced a new expressway grade for California State Route 41 east of Paso Robles to the Estrella River was was in the process of being constructed.

 The July/August 1957 California Highways & Public Works announced the upcoming realignment of US Route 101/LRN 2 on the Paso Robles Bypass.
 The Paso Robles Bypass Project is stated to be 5.1 miles in length which would tie into the existing divided highway segments on both ends of the city.
 The Paso Robles Bypass Project included a tie-in with the recently completed realignment of California State Route 41 from Huerhuero Creek east to the Estrella River.
-Upon being bypassed the road to the 1910 Estrella River Bridge came to be known as "River Gorge Road."
+Upon being bypassed the road to the 1910 Estrella River Bridge came to be known as "River Grove Road."

 During June of 1958 the Division of Highways sought and obtained permission to relocate US Route 466 off of LRN 125 between Atascadero and Shandon.
 The Division of Highways noted that California State Route 41/LRN 33 between Paso Robles-Shandon had recently been improved and was by far the favored highway for traffic.
 LRN 125 between Atascadero-Shandon is noted to be substandard in design and despite being part of US Route 466 since 1933 was never signed as such.
 US Route 101 through Paso Robles is noted to be in the process of going through a freeway upgrade.
 The new alignment of US Route 466 would see it briefly multiplex California State Route 41/LRN 33 west of Shandon to Paso Robles via 24th Street and US Route 101/LRN 2 south to Atascadero via Spring Street.